innoq/code-your-model-example/README.md

 If you run the `import-model.sh|.groovy` script, all existing nodes and relationships within the neo4j DB are deleted before the model is imported.
-If you want to clean up the existing data indipendent from the import execute the following cipher query
+If you want to clean up the existing data indipendent from the import execute the following cypher query

     MATCH (n) DETACH DELETE n